aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 ```
 A related concept is the flowPathKey which is a string written:`"onStart.yes.no"`.

+#### Why set the id explicitly?

+Some commands - conditional and start commands - create default ids.
+Why override them?
+The system uses flow paths to trigger actions.
+For example, when postback buttons persist in a user's message thread.
+If you change the flow, the ids referenced by those buttons will not longer exist.
+Explicitly naming the ids so they are invariant is a partial solution to this problem.
+A future version of the system will address the issue more completely.
+Another work around is to use top level flows for all postback buttons.

 ### Starting other flows

 The FlowDialog constructor takes a flows parameter.
 We've already seen the onStart flow.